pagkly/Zed/Investopedia3/Earmarking.md

 ### Earmarking Moratorium

 Outrage over pork led Congress to ban earmarks in 2011, with Republicans leading the effort.
-Citizens Against Government Waste, a fiscally conservative watchdog group, claims that this ban has failed in practice, writing in its 2017 [Pig Book](https://www.cagw.org/sites/default/files/pdf/2017_Congressional_Pig_Book_Web_Version.pdf), "Pork-barrel spending is alive and well in Washington, D.C., despite claims to the contrary."
+Citizens Against Government Waste, a fiscally conservative watchdog group, claims that this ban has failed in practice, writing in its 2017 [[Pig Book]](https://www.cagw.org/sites/default/files/pdf/2017_Congressional_Pig_Book_Web_Version.pdf), "Pork-barrel spending is alive and well in Washington, D.C., despite claims to the contrary."
 The group counted 163 earmarks worth $6.8 billion in fiscal 2017, up from 123 worth $5.1 billion the previous year.
 In 2006, the group tallied $29 billion worth of pork, around 1% of total federal outlays.

 ### In Favor of Political Earmarks